Enhanced Write Filter

 Enhanced Write Filter (or EWF) is a component of Windows XP Embedded and Windows Embedded Standard 7 which stores volume changes on another medium instead of applying them to the original volume.
+Later it was renamed to Unified Write Filter (or UWF).
 EWF allows the writes to be discarded or committed to the original volume later (either directly or through inaction based on the configuration).
 As this minimizes writes to a specified hard disk, EWF and FBWF (File-Based Write Filter) have become popular in enthusiast computing as a way of decreasing wear of solid-state drives on netbooks and CarPCs.

 Operating modes

 EWF has three main operating modes: EWF Disk, EWF RAM, and EWF RAM Reg.
 In each mode, the location of the EWF volume (which stores the configuration) and the overlay volume (which stores file changes) is different.
 EWF Disk stores the overlay data outside the primary disk, allowing an external disk such as a CompactFlash to be used as an overlay.
 The EWF volume is stored in an unpartitioned space on the disk.
 EWF RAM stores the overlay data in the RAM and the EWF volume in an unpartitioned space on the disk.
 EWF RAM Reg is same as EWF RAM except the EWF volume is stored in Windows Registry.